Mizux/dotnet-native/README.md

 [appveyor_link]: https://ci.appveyor.com/project/Mizux/dotnet-native/branch/master

 # Introduction
-This project aim to explain how you build a .NetStandard2.0 native (for win-x64, linux-x64 and osx-x64) nuget multiple package using [`dotnet/cli`](https://github.com/dotnet/cli) and the *new* .csproj format.
+This project aim to explain how you build a .NetStandard2.0 native (for win-x64, linux-x64 and osx-x64) nuget multiple package using [`.NET Core CLI`](https://docs.microsoft.com/en-us/dotnet/core/tools/) and the [*new* .csproj format](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj).
 e.g. You have a cross platform C++ library and a .NetStandard2.0 wrapper on it thanks to SWIG.
 Then you want to provide a cross-platform Nuget package to consume it in a .NetCoreApp2.1 project...